GST111: Complete Cheat Sheet

 3 & 4.
 Grammar and Word Classes

-• Grammar The set of structural rules governing the composition of clauses, phrases, and words in a language.
+• Grammar The structural rules governing clauses, phrases, and words.

 5. Logical and Critical Thinking

-• Proposition A statement that can be either true or false.
-Logic analyzes the relationships between propositions.
+• Proposition A statement that is either true or false.

 6. Ethical Considerations & Copyright

-• Plagiarism Presenting someone else's work or ideas as your own without giving proper credit.
-It is a serious academic and ethical offense.
+• Plagiarism Presenting others' work as your own without credit.